Cuttings vs. Seeds

 Test cutting.

-I was at our local garden centre a while ago, talking with one of their knowledgeable staff.
-I briefly explained my interest in propagating old growth trees from cuttings.
-I obviously didn’t do a good job of explaining my purpose because he asked me, “why don’t you just collect cones and germinate from seeds?”
+I was at our local garden centre a while ago (shout out to Maple Leaf Garden Centre), talking with one of their knowledgeable staff.
+I briefly explained my interest in propagating old-growth trees from cuttings.
+I must not have explained it clearly, because he asked me, “Why don’t you just collect cones and start new trees from the seeds?”